MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### Distribution groups

-Distribution groups can be used only with email applications (such as Exchange Server) to send email to collections of users.
-Distribution groups are not security enabled, which means that they cannot be listed in discretionary access control lists (DACLs).
+You can use distribution groups only with email applications like Exchange Server to send email to collections of users.
+Distribution groups aren't security enabled, which means that you can't include them in discretionary access control lists (DACLs).

 ### Security groups